 To avoid this potential entirely, don't run overlapping delete requests.
-To fix the code to avoid it in all cases, run the delete-in-progress test immediately in the delete callback handler, and before the confirmation dialog is issued.
+Better still, fix the code to avoid it in all cases by running the delete-in-progress test immediately in the delete callback handler, and before the confirmation dialog is issued.
 Because the delete-in-progress test logic differs between the server and file list windows, this can be done by either moving the confirmation dialog call into each subclass's code, or adding a subclass-specific okay-to-delete method called from the superclass delete callback code.

-After presenting the PyMailGUI client, Chapter 14 discusses a variety of suggested improvements to this system.
-Among them, its Unicode enhancements section on Page 1123 mentions that the filenames of attached parts might also be in i18N encoded form in some rare cases, and require the same MIME and Unicode decoding steps that are already applied to other primary email headers such as Subject, From, and To.
-In PyMailGUI the latter of these are properly decoded for display and encoded for sends, but attachment filenames are currently not.
+[Aug-8-11] After presenting the PyMailGUI client, Chapter 14 discusses a variety of suggested improvements to this system.
+Among them, its Unicode enhancements section on page 1123 mentions that the filenames of attached parts might also be in i18N encoded form in some rare cases, and require the same MIME and Unicode decoding steps that are already applied to other primary email headers such as Subject, From, and To.
+In the book's PyMailGUI the latter of these are properly decoded for display and encoded for sends, but attachment filenames are currently not.

 Lately, however, I've noticed that encoded filenames are becoming more common.
 This doesn't seem like a great feature of email in general—Unicode filenames that are encoded in a way not supported by the receiving platform's filesystem won't work and would have to be renamed automatically (e.g., sending a Russian or Chinese filename may fail when saved on an ASCII-only filesystem).
 Because of the increasing prevalence of such emails, though, I want to elaborate on ways to address them here.